SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/shipping-account/add-a-shipping-account.md

         In the **CARRIER DETAILS** block, complete the carrier-specific fields.

-        > 🚧 _Important_
+        > 🚧 *Important*
         >
-> _The fields in this section vary depending on your selected carrier.
+        > *The fields in this section vary depending on your selected carrier.
 Each carrier has unique requirements and authentication methods.
-To get more information on how to fill the fields in this block, refer to the [carrier specific guides](https://docs.intersoftsapient.net/docs/carrier-specific-user-guides) section._
+To get more information on how to fill the fields in this block, refer to the[carrier specific guides](https://docs.intersoftsapient.net/docs/carrier-specific-user-guides) section.*

         <br />